FIWARE/tutorials.Big-Data-Flink/README.md

         format and convert them to [NGSI](https://fiware.github.io/specifications/OpenAPI/ngsiv2) requests for the context broker to alter the state of the context entities
 - An [Apache Flink cluster](https://ci.apache.org/projects/flink/flink-docs-stable/concepts/runtime.html) consisting of a single **JobManager** and a single **TaskManager**
-    -   The FIWARE [Cosmos Orion Flink Connector](https://fiware-cosmos-flink.readthedocs.io/en/latest/) will be deployed as part fo the dataflow which will subscribe to context changes and make operations on them in real-time
+    -   The FIWARE [Cosmos Orion Flink Connector](https://fiware-cosmos-flink.readthedocs.io/en/latest/) will be deployed as part of the dataflow which will subscribe to context changes and make operations on them in real-time
 -   One [MongoDB](https://www.mongodb.com/) **database** :
     -   Used by the **Orion Context Broker** to hold context data information such as data entities, subscriptions